 2017, Lakewater Press

-Lark Ravenlord looked up in wonder at the colossal black bird.
+Lark Ravenlord looked up in wonder at the giant black bird.

 Even after three years of tending ravens, she felt a thrill in her heart every time one took flight.
 The magnificent creature’s wingspan, four times the height of a man, blocked out the late afternoon sun as the bird carried its rider in a swooping flight from the cliff above her and down over the village of Haven.

 The thrill inside Lark’s breast turned to longing as she followed the raven with her gaze.
 The warrior rode easily in his lightweight saddle, guiding his mount on a course south and west, heading down the river on what Lark guessed was a routine patrol to look for infiltrators.